 If the requirements for odor removal are particularly stringent, an additional stage can be combined to the RENA Pro, creating an AOP (Advanced Oxidation Process) solution.
-An UV reactor is often implemented as additional stage, since the UV light reacts with ozone, creating hydroxyl radicals.
-These radicals are even more reacting than ozone, attacking the odorants more aggressively.
-Having radicals involved in the reaction mechanism results in a chain-reaction mechanism, so one single radical can oxidize a high number of odorant.
+An Saniray UV reactor is often implemented as additional stage, since the UV light reacts with ozone, creating hydroxyl radicals.
+These radicals are even more reactive than ozone, attacking the odorants more aggressively.
+Having radicals involved in the reaction process results in a chain-reaction mechanism, where one single radical can oxidize a high number of odorants.

 Such reactive conditions are typical of the high temperatures reached in thermal incinerators.
 However, due to synergy between ozone and UV, we can mimic the same reactivity at room temperature, greatly decreasing the operational costs for the odor treatment.